 Unfortunately, car insurance rates have been on the rise, and for many, it’s never been more challenging—from an affordability standpoint—to get coverage.
 Let’s take a look at the variation between the average car insurance rates across Canada, examine where rates have been on the rise, and see if there’s hope for a trend reversal.

 ICBC’s rates have been a hot topic in BC recently with young drivers getting hit the hardest.
 The province says the reason rates have dramatically increased is due to a spike in costs for the insurer, including injury claims, lawsuits, and vehicle repair liabilities.
 That’s cold comfort for BC drivers seeing their rates heading north.
-ICBC says it’s not all doom and gloom – they are offering discounts for those who drive minimally (low kilometre use, for example), have cars with autonomous emergency braking systems, and anti-theft devices.

 There has been a push to add private insurers in the province, offering more options and competition as a way to bring down rates, but so far BC doesn’t seem too interested in giving up its car insurance monopoly.

 Ontario—the most populous province—is the second most expensive province when it comes to car insurance.
-Driving up and down the 401 doesn’t come cheap; the average auto insurance in Ontario is $1,500 a year.
-In 2015, Ontario was the most expensive with average premiums of $1,281 per year, but its $224 hike doesn’t seem too bad in comparison to BC.
+Driving up and down the 401 doesn’t come cheap; the average auto insurance in Ontario is over $1,500 a year.
+In 2015, Ontario was the most expensive with average premiums of $1,281 per year, but its $247 hike doesn’t seem too bad in comparison to BC.
 Experts point to rampant fraud as the main reason rates are up.
 Generous accident benefit laws have also factored.

 Vehicle insurance is compulsory in Ontario, but unlike BC you have the option to shop around for the best deal through private insurers.
 Take the time to compare brokers and get a rate that’s competitive for the coverage you need.
-Competition between insurers has increased since the Government of Ontario announced measures last April to lower rates.

 Known for big skies, Alberta has become a province of big premiums if you want to drive that shiny new F150 down Calgary Trail.
 Alberta car insurance rates are now the third most expensive in Canada with an average yearly premium of $1,316.
 That’s a $300 increase since 2015 ($1,004) when Alberta was fifth in the country.
 Whatever happened to the “Alberta Advantage”?